301 University Boulevard

 Formerly vice president of the Indiana University Foundation, Seiler was a major gifts officer for university development.
 As director of the foundation’s Indianapolis office, he coordinated the constituency development program for the schools and programs on the Indianapolis campus.
 He also led the comprehensive fundraising program for the Indianapolis campus, which included staff for corporate and foundation relations, major gifts, planned giving, annual fund, prospect research, donor relations, and stewardship.

 As a core faculty member, Seiler teaches graduate courses in Philanthropic Studies and also teaches core curriculum courses and customized contract programs for The Fund Raising School, and he regularly makes conference and seminar presentations nationally and internationally.
-He is an author and editor of fundraising publications and was editor-in-chief of the Excellence in Fundraising Workbook Series, author of the workbook Developing Your Case for Support, and co-editor of Achieving Excellence in Fundraising, Third Edition.
+He is an author and editor of fundraising publications and was editor-in-chief of the Excellence in Fundraising Workbook Series, author of the workbook Developing Your Case for Support, and co-editor of Achieving Excellence in Fundraising, Third and Fourth Editions.

 Seiler serves the nonprofit sector not only as a fundraiser, author, and teacher, but also as a board member and campaign committee member for several nonprofits and serves as a mentor to young professional fundraisers.
 He earned a B.A. degree in English from Saint Joseph’s College, Rensselaer, Indiana, and M.A. and Ph.D. degrees in English from Indiana University.
 He also holds the Certified Fund Raising Executive professional designation.